Treating organ inflammation

 Learn about the company’s medical trials, clinical research and journal publications.

-Developing drugs to prevent inflammation and organ injury
+Developing new drugs to prevent organ inflammation and injury

-Organ inflammation is a frequent result of common injuries and diseases and presents an unmet need with no effective treatments in the market today.
+Organ inflammation is a frequent cause of common injuries and disease with no effective treatments in the market today.

-Arch has built a novel, therapeutic drug platform of new candidates led by LSALT peptide, developed to inhibit inflammation in the lungs, liver, and kidneys via the dipeptidase-1 (DPEP1) pathway.
+Arch is building a therapeutic drug platform of new candidates led by LSALT peptide targeting inflammation in the kidneys, lungs and liver, via the dipeptidase-1 (DPEP1) pathway.

 Arch Biopartners Approach